 Out of Nowhere

 Five months later Stephen Ansastasi became convinced that aliens were roaming the woods of Danvers, killing people.
 Before he had time to think things through, he became the thing he feared the most.
-He bludgeoned his father with a hammer and stabbed him to death.
+He bludgeoned his father with a hammer and stabbed him.

 Maybe it was the drugs; Stephen was a heroin user.
 Maybe it was the tension in the home; Stephen and his father “fought constantly” according to neighbors.
 Maybe it was all this and more.
-Maybe it was the vague sense of apprehension, the subtle whiff of anxiety that comes with living in a place like Danvers, where weird, scary things erupt violently out of nowhere, and leave behind a faint sense of dread.
+Maybe it was the vague sense of apprehension, the subtle whiff of fear that comes with living in a place like Danvers, where weird, scary things erupt violently out of nowhere, and leave behind an enduring sense of dread.

 Creepiest Town in America Driving Tour